Congee: Kerala

+Andhra Pradesh

 In the state of Andhra Pradesh, it is called ganji in Telugu.
 Ganji is made by boiling rice in large amounts of water and then the filtered liquid is known as Ganji.
 Ganji mixed with buttermilk is believed to add to the flavor, and is also suggested by doctors for patients with ailing health.

+Odisha

 Kaanji is a traditional Odia dish.
 It is a soup-based dish like dal, but tastes a little sour.
 It is made of rice starch fermented for a few days in an earthen pot.
 This is considered a healthy dish as many winter vegetables are used as main ingredients.
 It is seasoned with mustard seeds and turmeric and served hot..
 Pakhala is a separate dish with certain similarities to the congee.

 In the Buddhist Yāgu Sutta of the Aṅguttara Nikāya (AN 5.207), the Buddha recommends eating rice porridge, "yāgu": "There are these five benefits in rice porridge.
 What five?
 It stills hunger, dispels thirst, settles wind, cleans out the bladder, and promotes the digestion of the remnants of undigested food.
 These are the five benefits of rice porridge.".

-Congee is also eaten by people in Kerala.
-It is also occasionally made with rice.It is a salty simple kanji with green chili and coconut milk.It is just as often made with coconut milk so it is known as (paal kanji) in Kerala.
-It is also a famous food in Tamil Nadu.
-In Tamil this is called 'Chithirai' kanji, Chithirai being the Tamil month coinciding with April/May, made for a festival in this month.
-It is a salty simple kanji with green chilis, onions and coconut milk in Tamil Nadu.